babangsund/babangsund.com/src/blog/relay_local_state_management_2.md

 export default Drawer;
 ```

-At this point, you might say that we've achieved our goal.
+At this point, you might say that we've successfully achieved our goal.
 We're able to make changes in the `Header`, via the `DrawerButton` component and we can then React to those changes across our application.

-That in itself is actually pretty darn neat.
+That in itself is actually pretty darn cool.
 Thumbs up!

 ![pretty cool](https://media.giphy.com/media/mgqefqwSbToPe/giphy.gif)

 But what if the user was to log out, or refresh the page?

-Oops.
+*Oops.*

 Now our state is gone.
 If we want it to persist, we oughta store it on the server - right?
 Well, maybe.
-But there's also the option of storing it in localStorage.
+But there's also the option of putting it in *localStorage*.

-### Putting it in localStorage.
+### Persist with localStorage

-In case you’re not interested in storing anything in the browser localStorage, there isn’t much else to see here, and I don’t want to waste your precious time.
+In case you’re not interested in storing anything in the browsers `localStorage`, there isn’t much else to see here, and I don’t want to waste your valuable time.

 If that’s you — thanks for reading. `break`;
 Else if this sounds interesting to you, then please read on. `continue`;